 - Allergies to material in the implant

-The main drawback of the total disc replacement is that most surgeons are only able to perform this procedure on the cervical spine.
+The main drawback of the Spine Disc Replacement is that most surgeons are only able to perform this procedure on the cervical spine.
 Lumbar artificial disc replacements (ADR) are very challenging and only performed by specialized surgeons with this special experience.
 If you are not a candidate for total disc replacement, minimally invasive spine surgery may be right for you.